XGuGu/Fullstack/README.md

 ### Likes

 When user pinned picture belongs to other user, it will increment the likes of the pin.
-I handle the problem in the backend by creating new object in the join table.
+I handle the problem in the backend by creating new Pinboard object in the join table.

 ```ruby
 def create